SoleSurvivor111/google-calendar-alarm-sync-ios/README.md

 **Automate your reminders, sync with iPhone alarms, and never miss an event again.**

 This flexible **Google Apps Script + iPhone Shortcuts system** automatically creates clear, timed "helper events" in your Google Calendar and integrates them with **iPhone Clock alarms**.
-It's designed for busy people who want reliable reminders without the manual hassle.
+It's designed for busy people who want reliable reminders without manual hassle.

 ## Why Generate Helper Events for iPhone Alarms

-The iPhone Clock,Calendar apps **cannot directly trigger reliable alarms from Google Calendar events** due to iOS limitations.
+The iPhone Clock app and Reminders app **cannot directly trigger reliable alarms from Google Calendar events** due to iOS limitations.
 By generating **helper events** in your Google Calendar, this system creates precise, time-based placeholders that your iPhone Shortcuts can detect and convert into **Clock app alarms** automatically.
 This bypasses iOS limitations, ensuring you receive dependable, audible notifications for your calendar events without manual alarm setup, keeping your workflow seamless and automated.

+## 📡 iPhone Google Calendar Update Limitation

+The Google Calendar app and iOS Calendar on iPhone **do not support real-time push updates** due to iOS system limitations.
+They only fetch updates periodically, so newly generated helper events may take several minutes to appear on your iPhone after creation.
+This is normal and expected behavior, and users should note that alarms based on helper events will not be instant but will sync within the usual iOS fetch intervals.

 ## ✨ What This Script Does